ian-lewis-cs/mashape-oauth/FLOWS.md

 * OAuth Token Secret
   - This is a secret generally sent with the response for a certain token.
 Used for exchanges / refreshing.
 * Query
-  - Part of the URL that contains key-value data invoked by the `?` symbol, the keys and values are seperated by the `=` sign and each data-store is seperated by the `&` symbol: `?query=looks&like=this`
+  - Part of the URL that contains key-value data invoked by the `?` symbol, the keys and values are separated by the `=` sign and each data-store is seperated by the `&` symbol: `?query=looks&like=this`
 * Parameter / Argument
   - These are snippets of information that have a name reference such as `oauth_token="helloWorld"` where `oauth_token` is the parameter or argument and `helloWorld` is the value.
 * Plaintext